bcgov/design-research-guide/docs/build-the-case.md

 # Build the Case for User Research

 ## Staffing and Time Requirements
-Quality research requires time.
-Expect people doing user research to dedicate significant time to doing research activities and analysis, but don't let time constraints stop you from doing any user research.
+Quality research requires time, but don't let time constraints stop you from doing any user research.
 Some research is always better than none.
-While this may not be an extra expense in staffing, it could require temporarily shifting staff responsibilities.

 Your job title doesn't need to say "User Researcher" to do user research.
-This guide should give you the basic information and confidence to understanding the [logistics of research planning](https://bcgov.github.io/user-research-guide/planning-research/) and [how to do the research](https://bcgov.github.io/user-research-guide/conduct-research.html) effectively.
+This guide gives you the basic information to understand the [logistics of research planning](https://bcgov.github.io/user-research-guide/planning-research/) and [how to do the research](https://bcgov.github.io/user-research-guide/conduct-research.html) effectively.
+Doing research may not be an extra expense in staffing, but it could require temporarily shifting staff responsibilities.
 Of course, hiring a full-time user researcher is always an option.

 ## Researcher Roles and Responsibilities
 You should always work in pairs when doing research.
 At a minimum you should assign team members to the first two roles: